 THE "RED MAYOR" BITES THE DUST

 Mayor John Lindsay, nevertheless, was not doing well on the whole.
-His first term in '66 had begun immediately with a strike by subway workers during a cold January, and he was plagued by strikes of other municipal employees that crippled services sanitation workers, teachers.
-In his bid for a second term he had to run as the candidate of the Liberal Party, as the Republican party selected an arch-conservative for their ticket - a harbinger of where the GOP was headed.
-Lindsay won not only because he was solidly supported by blacks, but also because his two opponents, both Italian-Americans, split the voters who detested him.
+His first term in '66 had begun immediately with a strike by subway workers during a cold January, and he was plagued by strikes of other municipal employees which crippled services sanitation workers, teachers.
+In his bid for a second term he had to run as the candidate of the Liberal Party, as the Republican party selected, Marchi, an arch-conservative for their ticket - an early harbinger of where the GOP was headed.
+Lindsay won not only because he was solidly supported by blacks, but also because his two opponents, both Italian-Americans, split those voters who detested him.
 He undoubtedly must have received the vast majority of gay votes as well, but in these years no one paid attention to what gay voters did.

-Ironically, Lindsay and his GAA nemesis went into politics' dumpster almost simultaneously.
+Ironically, Lindsay and his GAA nemesis went into the political dumpster almost simultaneously.

 REFORM DEMOCRATS: BAD FOR THE "ETHNICS", GOOD FOR THE GAYS

 The ascendancy of the Reform Democrats had pushed the working class, Tammany-loyal party members into the background, intensifying the anger they felt over the direction of the national Democratic party.
 At the same time the liberal Reform Democrats seemed to be creating an environment in which gay voters might find a place.
 The two Lindsay administrations served to underline for working class NYC voters that liberalism was their worst nightmare come true, and by repudiating Lindsay for an ultra-conservative Marchi the Republicans had recognized that fact.
 In the non-PC jargon of those years was emphatically: "No to niggers, no to Spicks, no to fags!!!"